mmphego/mmphego.github.io/_posts/2023-08-02-How-to-Efficiently-Extract-Tables-from-MSSQL-Server-to-a-Data-Lake.md

 ![image](https://github.com/mmphego/mmphego.github.io/assets/7910856/723e662d-4c6e-46d2-a8ee-5820aea110f4)

+Some of the ways you can utilize Glue for parallel processing includes:
+- Use a good partitioning strategy: Partitioning the data by a high cadinality columns such as `date` or a `bigint` can help to improve the performance of queries that need to be run on the data
+- Define Parallelism: In your Glue job settings, set the number of workers (parallelism) that AWS Glue should use for processing.
+This can be adjusted based on the available resources and the complexity of the extraction.
+- Using a better worker node: In your Glue job settings, set the `WorkerType` from `G.1X` to a bigger instance

 ### Step 5: Implement Data Security Measures
 Identify tables that contain sensitive or regulated data and implement appropriate security measures to protect this information during the extraction and migration process.